The best way to do business money transfer to Canada from the US

 Using a business money transfer service

-Using a money transfer service is another way to send money to Canada from the US.
+A money transfer service is another way to send money to Canada from the US.

 You won’t have to rely on a bank to transfer the business money, and a bank account isn’t needed to receive it either.
-Additionally, transferring business money through this type of service is significantly faster and cheaper than going through a bank.
+Additionally, transferring business money through this service is significantly faster and cheaper than going through a bank.

 [Related: How to pay globally distributed teams]